oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

     {: type="a"}
 1. All existing claims in the Status List Token MUST be checked according to the rules in [](#status-list-token-jwt) and [](#status-list-token-cwt)
     1. The subject claim (`sub` or `2`) of the Status List Token MUST be equal to the `uri` claim in the `status_list` object of the Referenced Token
-    1. If the Relying Party has custom policies regarding the freshness of the Status List Token, it SHOULD check the issued at claim (`iat` or `6`)
+    1. If the Relying Party has local policies regarding the freshness of the Status List Token, it SHOULD check the issued at claim (`iat` or `6`)
     1. If the expiration time is defined (`exp` or `4`), it MUST be checked if the Status List Token is expired
     1. If the Relying Party is using a system for caching the Status List Token, it SHOULD check the `ttl` claim of the Status List Token and retrieve a fresh copy if (time status was resolved + ttl < current time)
     {: type="a"}
 1. Decompress the Status List with a decompressor that is compatible with DEFLATE {{RFC1951}} and ZLIB {{RFC1950}}
 1. Retrieve the status value of the index specified in the Referenced Token as described in [](#status-list).
-Fail if the provided index is out of bounds of the Status List
+If the provided index is out of bounds of the Status List, no statement about the status of the Referenced Token can be made and the Referenced Token SHOULD be rejected.
 1. Check the status value as described in [](#status-types)

 If any of these checks fails, no statement about the status of the Referenced Token can be made and the Referenced Token SHOULD be rejected.

 ## Historical resolution {#historical-resolution}

 By default, the status mechanism defined in this specification only conveys information about the state of Reference Tokens at the time the Status List Token was issued.
 The validity period for this information, as defined by the issuer, is explicitly stated by the `iat` (issued at) and `exp` (expiration time) claims for JWT and their corresponding ones for the CWT representation.
-If support for historical status information is required, this can be achieved by extending the request for the Status List Token as defined in [](#status-list-request) with a timestamp.
+If support for historical status information is desired, this can be achieved by extending with a timestamp the request for the Status List Token as defined in [](#status-list-request).
 This feature has additional privacy implications as described in [](#privacy-historical).

 To obtain the Status List Token, the Relying Party MUST send an HTTP GET request to the URI provided in the Referenced Token with the additional query parameter `time` and its value being a unix timestamp.
 The response for a valid request SHOULD contain a Status List Token that was valid for that specified time or an error.

 If the Server does not support the additional query parameter, it SHOULD return a status code of 501 (Not Implemented) or if the requested time is not supported it SHOULD return a status code of 406 (Not Acceptable).
-A Status List Token might be served via static file hosting (e.g., leveraging a Content Delivery Network), which would result in the client not being able to retrieve those status codes.
-Thus, the client MUST verify support for this feature by verifying that the requested timestamp is within the valid time of the returned token signaled via `iat` (`6` for CWT) and `exp` (`4` for CWT).
+A Status List Token might be served via static file hosting (e.g., leveraging a Content Delivery Network) that ignores query parameters, which would result in the client requesting a historical status list but receiving the current status list.
+Thus, the client MUST reject a response unless the requested timestamp is within the valid time of the returned token signaled via iat (6 for CWT) and exp (4 for CWT).

 The following is a non-normative example of a GET request using the `time` query parameter: